NFPA's "U.S. Fire Department Profile

 Hylton J. G. Haynes and Gary P. Stein

-This report includes statistics through 2013 on the numbers and characteristics of U.S. fire departments and firefighters.
+The report includes statistics through 2014 on the numbers and characteristics of U.S. fire departments and firefighters.
 It also includes information on the number of fire stations, pumpers and ladders nationwide, rates of usage of such equipment by community size, and total national direct expenditures on local fire protection.
+State and federal firefighting entities are not included.